percosis-labs/percosis/x/concentrated-liquidity/README.md

 ### Geometric Tick Spacing with Additive Ranges

-In Osmosis' implementation of concentrated liquidity, we will instead make use of geometric tick spacing with additive ranges.
+In Percosis' implementation of concentrated liquidity, we will instead make use of geometric tick spacing with additive ranges.

 We start by defining an exponent for the precision factor of each incremental